-*Please bring your images, memories, and ephemera to document in the exhibition.
+*Please bring your personal images, memories, and ephemera to be included in the exhibition.

 Mapping Apparitions is an experimental pilot exhibition at the intersection of art, collective memory, and public history.
 Merging digital humanities with collective history and storytelling, vaguely similar to a wikipedia-type system, this interactive exhibition and memory collection dances around shared experiences centered on Newark arts and artists without demanding a singular narrative, rather inviting a chorus of narratives in flux.

 It is of great importance to document and create access to art and artists in the Newark community, it is equally important to document and make accessible the culture in which art was created and artists have been nurtured.
 To build upon and make accessible a rich variety of perspectives and experiences is essential to understanding the culture.
 Reggae historian Lloyd Bradley summarizes this historical perspective in a recent interview on Nzinga Sounds while referring to a Bruce Lee film, Enter the Dragon.
 “Bruce Lee and some little kid were looking at something and he (Lee) was pointing at the moon and he said, ‘concentrate on the finger and you’ll miss the glory of the moon,’ and this, it sums so much up right.
 If you concentrate on the records on your shelf, you’ll miss the glory of the reggae culture that created it.”